yashan223/b3-python3/README.md

 - ✅ **Plugin system fixes** - All 40+ plugins loading correctly
 - ✅ **Database improvements** - Better error handling
 - ✅ **Performance optimizations** - Faster startup and operation

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 🏆 Hall of Fame